taylorely/taylorely.github.io/index.md

 header:
  image: /assets/images/Goatfish3.jpg
 intro:
   - excerpt: "Hi!
-I am a PhD candidate at the University of Hawai'i at Mānoa in the zoology program.
+I am a PhD candidate at the University of Hawaiʻi at Mānoa in the zoology program.
 I am interested in connectivity of marine species across the Central North Pacific Ocean.
 I use both environmental DNA (eDNA) methods and simulation of larval dispersal to investigate these patterns of connectivity and isolation."
 feature_row:
   - image_path: /assets/images/P7271572.JPG
     title: ""